jonasmit/jonathanasmith/content/article/create-a-hugo-netlify-blog-part-1/index.md

 Hugo is extremely configurable and you can have a professional site with minimal effort.
 Most Hugo configuration follows the convention over configuration pattern but Hugo also provides a __config.toml__ file as well for global configurations and complex options.

 ### Process Architecture
 The overall process architecture is defined in the following diagram.
-As a developer you will use Hugo on your local workstation to build and test your site.
-When you are ready you will push your code/content to GitHub.
+As a developer, you will use Hugo on your local workstation to build and test your site.
+All local changes on your machine will be pushed to your remote GitHub repository.
 Netlify will then pick up the changes made in GitHub and build and publish the site.
-Visitors can type in the domain name for your site and access the blog.
-All steps are automated, except the content development :).
+Finally, once published, visitors will be able to access your site.
+Best of all, these steps are automated, except the content development :).

 ![Process Architecture](https://docs.google.com/drawings/d/e/2PACX-1vTbcOcHb3s-wLoJ_Fx-0-8vH90O5qZPFKn6jp1qbOqghzR7s10fXe8VbKCi1_4kCEBvina99CdRbAjO/pub?w=960&amp;h=720)